 Death in retirement

-If you die after you’ve retired, any benefits your nominated beneficiaries and / or dependants receive will depend on which section you were a member of.
+If you die after you’ve retired, any benefits your loved ones receive will depend on which section you were a member of.
 These benefits will be paid in addition to any benefits you built up before 1 August 2017.

-If you have a DC account and you use it to buy a pension at retirement, you can choose to provide a pension for your dependant(s) when you die – see What will you receive?
+If you have a DC account and you use it to buy a pension at retirement, you can choose to provide a pension for your loved ones when you die – see What will you receive?

-If you have built up any DB pension and you die after you’ve retired, your nominated beneficiaries and / or dependants will receive the following:
+If you have built up any DB pension and you die after you’ve retired, your loved ones will receive the following:

 If you die within five years of starting to take your pension, your spouse, civil partner, dependant or nominated beneficiary will receive the equivalent remainder of the next five years’ pension payments (ignoring any future increases that would have been paid in that period).